 All licensees under this article shall be required to renew their licenses annually on forms prescribed by the city clerk.

-(Ord.
-No. 07-14, § 2, 7-16-2007)

 Sec.
 6-207.
 Time of renewal; provisional renewal.

-(a) Any person licensed under this article shall be required to renew his license on or before the next January 15.
+(a) Any person licensed under this article shall be required to renew his or her license on or before the next January 15.
 Any license not renewed by January 15 shall expire automatically and without notice at 12:01 a.m. on January 16.
 Any application for a new license necessitated by the failure to timely renew shall be assessed a penalty in the amount of ten percent of the license fee to cover administrative costs associated therewith.

 (b) In the event an applicant for renewal of licenses has not paid all required city taxes on or before January 1 for the reason that the county tax digest was not timely approved by the state revenue commissioner and the deadline for timely tax payments has been extended past January 1, then, in such event, the city clerk shall be authorized to issue a provisional license to the applicant who is otherwise qualified for renewal and pays the appropriate fee.
 The provisional renewal shall be conditioned upon the timely payment of all city taxes due from the applicant after approval of the county tax digest.
 Failure of an applicant to timely pay all city taxes due shall result in the automatic expiration of the provisional license without notice.